SmartForger/frontend-thangs/README.md

 yarn install
 ```

-3. Create a file named `.env.development` in the root folder and make sure it contains the necessary details for your dev environment:
+3. Create a file named `.env.development.local` in the root folder and make sure it contains the necessary details for your dev environment:

 ```ini
 REACT_APP_API_KEY=(Url pointing to the instance of "thangs-social-service" you are currently working with, eg: http://localhost:8000/api/)